Exploring one of the continuing conundrums which has been with us from the beginning of the series.

 Given the uncertainties; for all that he appeared to be no more than a normal infant human wizard, The young Harry Potter was probably determined to be both in danger from and a possible danger to the wizarding world.
 In fact, the more cautious — or fearful — heads at the Ministry or in the Wizengamot may even have insisted upon the child’s complete removal from the wizarding world.

-For his own protection it was necessary that he be kept well away from the magical world until he came to Hogwarts, in a secure location where he could be shielded and kept under observation.
-And only a family of Muggles who were already aware of the existence of magic could be trusted not to raise the kind of uproar that might direct the kind of attention to him that could be fatal in the Muggle world, or at least impossible to cover up.
+For his own protection it was necessary that he be kept well away from the magical world until he came to Hogwarts, entrusted to a secure location where he could be shielded and kept under observation.
+And a family of Muggles who were already aware of the existence of magic could probably be trusted not to raise the kind of uproar that might direct the kind of attention to him that could be fatal in the Muggle world, or at least impossible to cover up.
 He could not safely be turned over to an orphanage, even if one could have been found in 1981.

 The Dursleys’ known opposition to magic may have been, in this instance, even a perceived advantage.
 They could be depended upon not to expose the boy to the wizarding world where they would not be able to protect him, and, in their home he would not be subject to undesirable magical influences.
 The Dursleys’ unfamiliarity with the norms of raising young wizards would also keep them from panicking over anomalies or inadvertently tipping off any remaining Death Eaters or their supporters to the possibilities of there being something strange about the child.
 The Dursleys would simply chalk all untoward occurrences down to “magic”.
 And, horrible as the Dursleys were, Dumbledore had reasonable confidence that they would not physically torture or actually starve the child.